PerlFFI/FFI-TinyCC/README.md

     exit $r;

-## Creating a FFI::Raw handle from a Tiny C function
+## Attaching as a FFI::Platypus function from a Tiny C function

     use FFI::TinyCC;
     use FFI::Platypus::Declare qw( int );